Surface preparation

 Besides the fact that rust, mill scale and other adhesion problems can occur, a surface often also has to deal with loose dirt.
 This can include flaking or crumbling pieces of the old coating.
 These too must be removed during the surface preparation process in order to ensure proper adhesion of the new coating.

-Apply adhesion profile to the surface
+Apply a surface profile to the surface

 Dry the surface